 Speak directly to the analyst to clarify any post sales queries you may have.

-The Radiation Materials & Processes Market grew from USD 7.42 billion in 2024 to USD 8.02 billion in 2025, marking sustained industry momentum.
-The market is expected to expand at a CAGR of 8.08%, reaching USD 13.82 billion by 2032.
-This trajectory is underpinned by innovations in radiation-resistant ceramics, polymers, composites, and advancing processing technologies.
-Demand is expanding in sectors such as aerospace, energy, healthcare, electronics, and space exploration, all requiring solutions for durability, safety, and new performance benchmarks.
+The Radiation Materials & Processes Market grew from USD 7.42 billion in 2024 to USD 8.02 billion in 2025.
+It is expected to continue growing at a CAGR of 8.08%, reaching USD 13.82 billion by 2032.

 Scope & Segmentation of the Radiation Materials and Processes Market

-- Industry Players: Thermo Fisher Scientific Inc., STERIS plc, PerkinElmer Inc., Shimadzu Corporation, Bruker Corporation, Elekta AB, Ion Beam Applications S.A., Accuray Incorporated, Eckert & Ziegler Strahlen- und Medizintechnik AG, Nordion Inc.
+- Key Industry Players: Thermo Fisher Scientific Inc., STERIS plc, PerkinElmer Inc., Shimadzu Corporation, Bruker Corporation, Elekta AB, Ion Beam Applications S.A., Accuray Incorporated, Eckert & Ziegler Strahlen- und Medizintechnik AG, Nordion Inc.

 Methodology & Data Sources